 Why You Shouldn’t be Distracted when Driving

-Distracted driving carries with it huge risks, and these risks can result in major disasters.
+Distracted driving carries huge risks, and these risks can result in major disasters.
 Texting behind the wheel is a clear example of this danger.
-Studies have shown that even a quick glance at a cell phone can result in losing visual contact with the road for roughly five seconds.
+Studies have shown that even a glance at a cell phone can lose visual contact with the road for roughly five seconds.
 If you’re on the highway or interstate, your car can travel more than a football field’s length in that short amount of time.
 No person in their right state of mind would ever contemplate driving that distance without looking at the road.

-It is bad enough that the federal government estimates that 16% of all crash-related deaths in the U.S. are caused by some form of distraction.
-Furthermore, research from the AAA Foundation suggests that distraction is an even bigger issue than the numbers might indicate.
-Through their studies, they found that there is a residual effect caused by distraction that can result in drivers continuing to be less attentive to the road for an average of 27 seconds after the distraction ends.
+It is bad enough that the federal government estimates that some form of distraction causes 16% of all crash-related deaths in the U.S. Furthermore, research from the AAA Foundation suggests that distraction is an even bigger issue than the numbers might indicate.
+Through their studies, they found a residual effect caused by the distraction that can result in drivers continuing to be less attentive to the road for an average of 27 seconds after the distraction ends.

-Where rubbernecking is concerned, the issue can become frustrating for experts as this is a behavior that is entirely preventable.
+Where rubbernecking is concerned, the issue can become frustrating for experts as this is an entirely preventable behavior.
 The fact is that we all have moments during any trip when we find ourselves momentarily distracted.
 It is almost unavoidable.
 Your baby in the backseat could start crying, another driver could startle you by honking his car horn, or an insect could decide to land on your nose.
 Distractions happen, and many are unexpected.

-Rubbernecking is something different than that though.
-Rubbernecking involves a conscious decision to stare at something outside of your car, rather than paying attention to the road.
+Rubbernecking is something different than that, though.
+Rubbernecking involves a conscious decision to stare at something outside your car rather than paying attention to the road.
 Typically, this behavior involves staring at a vehicular accident.
 In many instances, drivers will slow down and even bring traffic to a standstill as they try to satisfy their curiosity and get a better look at the aftermath of a collision.

 Solving the Problem

 The good news is that some people are working to resolve the problem.
-The United Kingdom’s Highways Agency has been using screens to block off the areas around traffic accidents and has reported positive results when it comes to reducing rubbernecking.
-Solutions of this kind can help to prevent this type of distracted driving by reducing the visual incentive to stop and stare.
+The United Kingdom’s Highways Agency has been using screens to block off the areas around traffic accidents and has reported positive results to reduce rubbernecking.
+Solutions of this kind can help prevent this type of distracted driving by reducing the visual incentive to stop and stare.
 This enables traffic to continue apace while eliminating a distraction that might otherwise result in additional accidents, injuries, or even deaths.

-Automobile accidents resulting from distracted driving can devastate finances, and create physical, mental, and emotional trauma that can impact you for years to come.
-Fortunately, most people can work to limit their distractions once they are aware of the problem, which can help to make everyone safer on the road.
-If you or a loved one has been involved in any sort of traffic accident, contact Herrman & Herrman, P.L.L.C., to seek appropriate legal help and start resolving your case.
+Automobile accidents resulting from distracted driving can devastate finances and create physical, mental, and emotional trauma that can impact you for years to come.
+Fortunately, most people can limit their distractions once they are aware of the problem, which can help make everyone safer on the road.
+If you or a loved one has been involved in any traffic accident, contact Herrman & Herrman, P.L.L.C., to seek appropriate legal help and start resolving your case.